Policies for Special Academic Options

 Requests to pursue a special major must include:

-4. Capstone experience: The special major must include a culminating senior experience, chosen in consultation with the faculty director of the special major.
-Examples can include, but are not limited to, a thesis, internship, creative project or portfolio.
+- A capstone experience: The special major must include a culminating senior experience, chosen in consultation with the faculty director of the special major.
+Examples can include, but are not limited to, a thesis, internship, creative project, or portfolio.

 Undergraduate Enrollment in Graduate Courses